MehradSm/Modified-Spline-Regression/README.md

 # Modified Spline Regression

-This is the repository for our paper titled "Modified Spline Regression for Neual Spiking Data" available on [PLOS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0258321).
+This is the repository for our paper titled "Modified Spline Regression for Neual Spiking Data" available on [PLOS ONE](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0258321) journal.
 Here we provide our MATLAB code for a simulated neural spiking data.

 ## Data